 The purpose of NASA's Ionospheric Connection Explorer (ICON) mission is to explore how both terrestrial and space weather affect conditions in the ionosphere, the region of plasma forming the boundary between Earth and space.
 The ionosphere is energetically coupled to the thermosphere through collisions between ions, electrons, and neutral gas.
 These interactions often show extreme temporal and aptial variability, which can be very disruptive to global positioning satellites (GPS) and radio communications.
 ICON was launched on October 10, 2019, from Cape Canaveral Air Force Station in Florida.

 SDL is part of the UC Berkeley-led team, who released the following video about the ICON mission.

 SDL’s ICON-related Programs and Work

-Ionospheric Connection Explorer - Far Ultraviolet Imagine Spectrograph
+Ionospheric Connection Explorer - Far Ultraviolet Imaging Spectrograph

 ICON's FUV instrument is designed to measure daytime thermospheric and nighttime ionospheric density profiles.
 SDL's contributions to the FUV instrument included designing, fabricating, and testing two CCD camera system, camera electronics, and the electronics for turret control.

 Ionospheric Connection Explorer - Michelson Interferometer for Global High-Resolution Thermospheric Imaging